 - Wash and rinse canning jars.
 Place canning jars, lids, and bands in hot water (180°F) for at least 10 minutes.
 Let stand in hot water until ready to fill.

 - Remove jars, lids, and bands one at a time as needed.

 - Bring red peppers, jalapeños, and apple cider vinegar to a boil.

 - Measure 1 cup of sugar into a separate bowl.

 - Add and thoroughly mix pectin powder into sugar.

-- Bring pepper mixture to a boil and slowly add in sugar-pectin mixture, stirring vigorously until dissolved.
+- Bring pepper mixture to a boil and slowly add in the sugar-pectin mixture, stirring vigorously until dissolved.
 Once dissolved, stir in remaining 5 cups of sugar.
 Once all the sugar is incorporated, remove from heat.

 - Fill jars to ¼–inch from the top.
 Wipe rims clean and screw on 2-piece lids.
 Put filled jars in boiling water covered by at least one inch of water.
 Cover pot and boil for 10 mins (add 1 minute more for every 1,000 feet above sea level).
 Remove from water and let jars cool.

 - Once cooled (can take up to 12–24 hours), check seals and lids.
 They should be sucked down.